Basco64/TRI_API_SIRENE/README.md

 - Requests are subject to INSEE API quotas (check the API portal for more information)
 - This application is optimized for client-side use, which may expose your API key

-### 📄 License

-This project is under MIT License.
-See the LICENSE file for more details.

 ### 🤝 Contribution